 Q: How long does couple therapy take?

 I work in the context of longer sessions so couples don’t have to wait 2-3 weeks to start experiencing significant results.
-Longer sessions provide the frame to get positive momentum going in the beginning, and couples can experience hope quicker.
+Longer sessions provide the frame to get positive momentum sooner so couples can experience hope quicker.

 I also offer couple intensives, please inquire if you wish to meet for a 5-hour session broken up by lunch.

-When couples are on the tracks of secure-functioning, I offer subsequent 1-hour sessions for tune-ups.
+When couples are on the road to secure-functioning, I offer subsequent 1-hour sessions for tune-ups.

 To set up an initial phone consultation or schedule an appointment click below: